Brian320/videogatherer/README.md

 # VideoGatherer

-Scraping movies and tv series from:
+Scraping movies and tv series from :
 - flixhq.to
 - myflixerz.to
 - vidsrc.net